-OIP Priority National Outcome 1 POPULATION 1 We live in a Scotland that is the most attractive place for doing business in Europe.
-Inverclyde's population will be stable and sustainable with an appropriate balance of socio - economic groups that is 2 We realise our full economic potential with more and better employment opportunities for our local people. conducive to local economic prosperity and longer term population growth.
-7 We have tackled the significant inequalities in Scottish society. population growth.
-10 We live in well-designed, sustainable places where we are able to access the amenities and services we need.
-11 We have strong, resilient and supportive communities where people take responsibility for their own actions and how they affect others.
-2 There will be leveled of 1 We live in a Scotland that is the most attractive place for doing business in Europe.
-There will be low levels of poverty and deprivation and the gap between the richest and poorest members of our 2 We realise our full economic potential with more and better employment opportunities for our local people. communities will be reduced.
-3 We are better educated, more skilled and more successful, renowned for our research and innovation.
-4 Our young people are successful learners, confident individuals, effective contributors and responsible citizens.
-5 Our children have the best start in life and are ready to succeed.
-6 We live longer healthier lives.
-7 We have tackled the significant inequalities in Scottish society.
-8 We have improved the life chances for children, young people and families at risk.
-15 Our people are able to maintain their independence as they get older and are able to access appropriate support when they need it.
+OIP Priority National Outcome Inverclyde's population will be stable and sustainable with an appropriate balance of socio economic groups that is conducive to local economic prosperity and longer term population growth.
+1 2 7 10 We live in a Scotland that is the most attractive place for doing business in Europe.
+We realise our full economic potential with more and better employment opportunities for our local people.
+We have tackled the significant inequalities in Scottish society.
+We live in well-designed, sustainable places where we are able to access the amenities and services we need.
+We have strong, resilient and supportive communities where people take responsibility for their own actions and how they affect others.
+2 There will be low levels of poverty and deprivation and the gap between the richest and poorest members of our communities will be reduced.
+1 2 3 4 5 6 7 8 We live in a Scotland that is the most attractive place for doing business in Europe.
+We realise our full economic potential with more and better employment opportunities for our local people.
+We are better educated, more skilled and more successful, renowned for our research and innovation.
+Our young people are successful learners, confident individuals, effective contributors and responsible citizens.
+Our children have the best start in life and are ready to succeed.
+We live longer healthier lives.
+We have tackled the significant inequalities in Scottish society.
+We have improved the life chances for children, young people and families at risk.
+Our people are able to maintain their independence as they get older and are able to access appropriate support when they need it.
 3 ENVIRONMENT, CULTURE AND HERITAGE 1 We live in a Scotland that is the most attractive place for doing business in Europe.
-Inverclyde's environment, 6 We live longer healthier lives.

-OIP Priority Nat ional Outcome culture and heritage will be protected and enhanced to create a better place for all 9 We live our lives safe from crime, disorder and danger.
+OIP Priority National Outcome Inverclyde's environment, culture and heritage will be 6 We live longer healthier lives. protected and enhanced to create a better place for all 9 We live our lives safe from crime, disorder and danger.
 Inverclyde residents and an attractive place in which to live, work and visit.
-10 We live in well-designed, sustainable places where we are able to access the amenities and services we need.
+We live in well-designed, sustainable places where we are able to access the amenities and services we need.
 12 We value and enjoy our built and natural environment and protect and enhance it for future generations.
 13 We take pride in a strong, fair and inclusive national identity 14 We reduce the local and global environmental impact of our consumption and production.